 In Government Orders of 16 July 1814, Governor Macquarie referred to “Emu Plains (hitherto erroneously called Emu Island)”, which officially heralded the area’s change of name.
 And again in October 1814, George Suttor in his correspondence with Sir Joseph Banks, mentioned that the name Emu Plains had recently been changed from Emu Island.
 Up to this date the area had obviously been thought of as an island.
 The reason for this can possibly be explained by a contemporary observer, Barron Field (1786-1846), Judge of the Supreme Court of New South Wales.
 Field noted that Emu Plains had been called “Emu Island” because the plains had, at times, been turned into an island by the “washing of the mountains when the Nepean ……flooded”.
 Another more recent explanation (offered by the late local historian and resident Arthur W. Street) claims that the name Emu Island originated because the Nepean River was divided near Emu Ford, thus forming an island.
 The island, Mr. Street claims, has slowly disappeared through constant excavation of gravel for building purposes.
 A further resolution of the confusion is detailed in the book Emu Plains by Joan Steege, where she explores all the divergent theories regarding its naming.

-Governor Macquarie established a government farm at Emu Plains in 1819.
+Governor Macquarie established a government farm of 2,000 acres at Emu Plains in 1819.
 Here convicts cleared the land and grew wheat, maize, tobacco and other crops for thirteen years.
 Land was not available for private settlement until the early 1830’s, when a town named Emu was surveyed.